JNR 381 series

 History

-The 381 series is the first tilting train in Japan for regular passenger service.
+The 381 series was the first tilting train in Japan for regular passenger service.
 Due to topographical reasons (steep gradients and tight curves), intercity trains in Japan were far slower than those in other developed countries.
-Hence, Japanese National Railways has decided to develop a new tilting train that runs faster even in mountains.
+Hence, Japanese National Railways has decided to develop a new tilting train that can run faster even in mountains.

-The series looks like other limited express EMUs such as 183 series and 485 series, but the body of the 381 series is mainly made of aluminium while others are made of steel.
+The series looked like other limited express EMUs such as 183 series and 485 series, but the body of the 381 series was mainly made of aluminium while others were made of steel.
 Outdoor units of air conditioning were installed below floor to keep the train stable, making the roof empty except pantographs.

 JNR introduced the 381 series to Limited Express Shinano (Nagano - Nagoya), Kuroshio (Tennoji - Shingu) and Yakumo (Okayama - Izumoshi).
 The tilting system contributed to making journey times shorter but it also made the train uncomfortable, and passengers gave the trains nicknames using words like "exhaustion" and "vomit".

-In 1987, JR Central and JR West succeeded the series.
+When JNR was privatised in 1987, JR Central and JR West succeeded the series.
 Those owned by JR Central were replaced with 383 series in 1996, but a few of them remained for twelve more years and used for extra services during peak seasons.
-JR West used them until 2015 for not only Kuroshio but also other limited express trains in Kyoto, Osaka and Hyogo Prefectures including Hashidate (Kyoto - Amanohashidate) and Konotori (Shin-Osaka - Kinosakionsen).
+JR West used them until 2015 for not only Kuroshio and Yakumo but also other limited express trains in Kyoto, Osaka and Hyogo Prefectures including Hashidate (Kyoto - Amanohashidate) and Konotori (Shin-Osaka - Kinosakionsen).

 Photos